knifecake/steady-queue/README.md

 well under that duration and think of the concurrency maintenance task as a failsafe in case something goes wrong.

-Tasks are unblocked in order of priority but queue order is not taken into account for unblocking tasks.
+Tasks are unblocked in order of priority (higher numbers first) but queue order is not taken into account for unblocking tasks.
 That means that if you have a group of tasks that share a concurrency group but are in different queues, or tasks of the same class that you enqueue in different queues, the queue order you set for a worker is not taken into account when unblocking blocked ones.
 The reason is that a task that runs unblocks the next one, and the task itself doesn't know about a particular worker's queue order (you could even have different workers with different queue orders), it can only know about priority.
 Once blocked tasks are unblocked and available for polling, they'll be picked up by a worker following its queue order.

 Finally, failed tasks that are automatically or manually retried work in the same way as new tasks that get enqueued: they get in the queue for getting an